 One of the benefits to having a boyfriend who works in travel technology is always knowing I’ve opted for the best service when it comes to keeping my data safe.

-VyperVPN is the VPN we’ve been using for the last couple of years and they’re easily the best option for travellers — they’re super-fast, so won’t slow down your internet speeds, are one of the few companies to be actively and consistently working around internet blocks by other countries, and for my UK readers, the only VPN that can still give you access to watch shows on Iplayer.
-After using and discarding a dozen VPN services over the past six years, VyperVPN is the clear winner for me.
+VyperVPN is the VPN we’ve been using for the last couple of years and they’re easily the best option for travellers — they’re super-fast, so won’t slow down your internet speeds, are one of the few companies to be actively and consistently working around internet blocks by other countries.
+After using and discarding a dozen VPN services over the past six years, VyperVPN is the only one that’s stuck around.

 Bonus: A Custom-Made Map! ($400.00)

-For Christmas last year, I commissioned an artist called Theresa Grieben on Etsy to create and illustrate a map of Dave’s most meaningful adventure: walking the Camino de Santiago across Spain.
+For Christmas last year, I commissioned an artist, Theresa Grieben, on Etsy to create and illustrate a map of Dave’s most meaningful adventure: walking the Camino de Santiago across Spain.
 It blows my mind every time I catch a glance of what she created — it’s the most incredible map I’ve ever seen!